OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 :::hint
 **Octopus worker-tools cached on Dynamic Workers**
-The `octopusdeploy/worker-tools` images provided for the execution containers feature have the most commonly used versions (including the newest) cached on a Dynamic Worker when it's created.
+The `octopusdeploy/worker-tools` images provided for the execution containers feature cache the five latest Ubuntu and 2 latest Windows [Worker Tool](/docs/infrastructure/workers/worker-tools-versioning-and-caching.md) images on a Dynamic Worker when it's created.
 This makes them a great choice over installing additional software on a Dynamic worker.

-The following worker-tools images are cached:

-**On Linux Workers**:

-- `!docker-image <octopusdeploy/worker-tools:ubuntu.18.04>` ([Latest Linux-based image](https://github.com/OctopusDeploy/WorkerTools/blob/master/ubuntu.18.04))
-- `!docker-image <octopusdeploy/worker-tools:3.3.1-ubuntu.18.04>`
-- `!docker-image <octopusdeploy/worker-tools:3.2.1-ubuntu.18.04>`
-- `!docker-image <octopusdeploy/worker-tools:3.2.0-ubuntu.18.04>`
-- `!docker-image <octopusdeploy/worker-tools:3.0.0-ubuntu.18.04>`

-**On Windows Workers**:

-- `!docker-image <octopusdeploy/worker-tools:windows.ltsc2019>` ([Latest Windows-based image](https://github.com/OctopusDeploy/WorkerTools/blob/master/windows.ltsc2019))
-- `!docker-image <octopusdeploy/worker-tools:3.3.1-windows.ltsc2019>`

-Using non-cached versions of these worker-tools can result in long downloads.

 :::